tobiasgerstenberg/webppl_tutorial/notes/2_building_generative_models.md

 display("Is Tobi lazy now? " + lazy('tobi'))
 ```-->

 3. Create a function tugWinner.
 The function takes in two people, and checks their strength and laziness (using the previous functions).
 If one is lazy and the other is not, the non-lazy one should be returned.
 If both or neither are lazy, return the one with the greater strength.
+Note: The symbol for a logical AND is `&`, and the symbol for a logical NOT is `!`.

 <!--
 - SOLUTION: